AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

     - [Modeling photomolecular effect using generalized boundary conditions for Maxwell equations](https://www.nature.com/articles/s42005-024-01826-z.pdf) by **Chen** and, lastly,
     - [Plasmonics and Light–Matter Interactions in Two-Dimensional Materials and in Metal Nanostructures](https://link.springer.com/book/10.1007/978-3-030-38291-9) by **Goncalves** (a PhD thesis which covers similar ground as the paper by **Christensen**).

-**Lowest order corrections to surface plasmon dispersions due to d-parameters and hydrodynamic pressure**: https://hackmd.io/@aligho/B1DdxSe3gg
+**Lowest order corrections to surface plasmon dispersions due to d-parameters and namic pressure**: https://hackmd.io/@aligho/B1DdxSe3gg
 - For posterity, a pdf of this set of notes is in **./pdfs_of_notes/**.

 **Mie scattering coefficients with Feibelman d-parameters**: https://hackmd.io/@aligho/Bke9op__lx